-- Declare "General Studies" as your major area of study when registering and schedule a meeting with the academic advisor for allied health. - 2.
-Be eligible for Math 1314. - 3.
+Declare "General Studies" as your major area of study when registering and schedule a meeting with the academic advisor for allied health.

+- Be eligible for Math 1314 or MATH 1342 (Effective January 2015). - 3.
 Score at a designated level on a specified standardized reading comprehension test.
 Call the Nursing Office at 409-933-8426 for details. - 4.
-Complete an online pre-nursing orientation during the current academic year and prior to receiving an Educational Development Plan (EDP) from the academic advisor for allied health.
-After completing the orientation and post-test, come to the Nursing Office to pick up a successful orientation completion card required to receive an EDP from a counselor. - 5.
-To receive a Nursing program application, present an EDP. - 6.
+Complete an online pre-nursing orientation for the current admission period to which the application is being made and prior to receiving an Educational Development Plan (EDP) from the academic advisor for allied health.
+After completing the orientation and post-test, come to the Nursing Office to pick up a successful orientation completion card required to receive a current admission period EDP from a counselor. - To receive a Nursing program application, present an EDP. - 6.
 The allied health academic advisor will be available to assist as you progress through the prenursing curriculum. - 7.
 Complete all developmental course requirements. - 8.
 Pre-nursing students who receive more than one grade of "D," "F," or "W" in a Nursing course (RNSG) will be ineligible to take any Nursing courses for a period of five years, unless the student withdraws with a passing grade from the Nursing course(s).
 In addition, students who are eligible for readmission may be readmitted to the ADN Program only ONCE in a five year period following ANY withdrawal/dismissal from the Program.
 Readmission is based on space availability.